 Helen writes regularly about physics, the oceans, and being a scientist.
-She has two monthly columns on everyday physics, one for Focus magazine and one for the Wall Street Journal.
-For her Focus column, she was shortlisted for the 'Columnist of the Year' by the Professional Publishers Association in 2014.
+She has a regular column on everyday physics in the Wall Street Journal.
+She was a columnist for Focus magazine from 2012-2018, and this column was shortlisted for the 'Columnist of the Year' by the Professional Publishers Association in 2014.

 Storm in a Teacup: The Physics of Everyday Life